Cultural series at Hotel Morgenland

 Maxim Leo

-presented his novel published in March at on May 23, 2024.
+presented his novel, which was published in March, on May 23, 2024.

 before.